-- 28.1 Issues stemming from the problematic implementation of the Oracle system, both in terms of the reliability of the accuracy and completeness of actuals and the ability to produce reports easily, have made it difficult to get into a routine with the production of budget monitoring reports. - 28.2 Progress has been made over 2023/24 and the Finance Team are now able to extract and manipulate general ledger data in order to produce analyses of the year-to-date position in the ledgers. - 28.3 A fully functioning forecasting and budgeting tool is not currently in place however.
-This has resulted in a reduction in management information for the 2023/24 financial year.
-Significant improvements are planned, linked to progress with Oracle, for more regular reporting for the 2024/25 financial year.
+28.1 Issues stemming from the problematic implementation of the Oracle system, both in terms of the reliability of the accuracy and completeness of actuals and the ability to produce reports easily, have made it difficult to get into a routine with the production of budget monitoring reports.

+- 28.2 Progress has been made over the past 12 months with reducing the number of unposted and unallocated banking transactions and the Finance Team are now able to extract and manipulate general ledger data in order to produce analyses of the year-to-date position in the ledgers and they will work on standardising this and reporting it to directors and heads of service. - 28.3 To date, forecasts have been based on business understanding and known issues but this will improve as the analysis is interrogated and better understood; a fully functioning forecasting and budgeting tool is not currently in place however.
+This has resulted in a reduction in management information for the 2023/24 financial year a high level forecast for 2023/24 was provided to Cabinet in July 2023.
+A Quarter Three forecast was provided to Cabinet in April 2024.
+Significant improvements are planned, linked to progress with Oracle, for more regular reporting for the 2024/25 financial year. - 28.4 In producing the 2024/25 budget, a decision was taken to write off all of the 2023/24 savings planned as it was evident that they were not credible or being delivered.
+Those that remain deliverable have been wrapped into the new proposals for 2024/25.
+Monitoring and managing the delivery of savings will be a key area of focus through 2024/25 as it is recognised that this is critical for the financial stabilisation of the council.
+A significant amount of money will be invested across the organisation over the next two years to enable the council to deliver on the planned savings and it is critical that the effectiveness of this is monitored and achieves maximum impact.